deepanshut041/MlAgents/README.md

 - [**Any questions**](#any-questions)
 - [**How to help**](#how-to-help)

-## Enviroments
+## Environments

 ### Basic

 <p align="center"><img src="./media/basic.png" height="350px"></p>

 A linear movement task where the agent must move left or right to rewarding states.
-Goal is to move to the most reward state.
+The goal is to move to the most reward state.

 **:file_folder: [Implementation](./basic)**